Soil Testing in Humboldt, California

 1. Alluvial Soils: Use cover crops like vetch to reduce erosion and drip irrigation to conserve water.

-2. Redwood Spodosols: Avoid disturbing the duff layer and incorporate compost for gardening.
+2. Redwood Spodosols: Avoid disturbing the duff layer and incorporate compost for gardening applications.

 3. Coastal Soils: Apply biochar and plant salt-tolerant species like sea rocket to improve fertility.